E. Todd Eisworth

 Eisworth, T., Moore, J.T., & Milovich, D. (2013) Iterated forcing and the Continuum Hypothesis, In Appalachian Set Theory: 2006-2012, James Cummings and Ernest Schimmerling eds., Chapter 7 207-244, Cambridge University Press (London Mathematical Society Lecture Note Series v.
 406) 2013.
 ISBN:9781107608504.

 What ELSE is PCF theory good for?
-New Directions in Set Theoretic Topology, University of Pittsburgh (workshop speaker) 2022
+New Directions in Set Theoretic Topology, University of Pittsburgh 2022

-On and its relatives, Advances in Set Theory, Hebrew University of Jerusalem 2022
+On club and its relatives, Advances in Set Theory, Hebrew University of Jerusalem, Israel 2022

 Representability and Pseudopowers, European Set Theory Conference, Vienna, Austria 2019